 Almost immediately after the ratification of the purchase of New Mexico by the United States under the stipulations of the “Guadalupe-Hidalgo Treaty,” the Ute, one of the most powerful tribes of mountain Indians, inaugurated a bloody and relentless war against white settlers in the Territory.
-It continued for several years with more or less severity; its record a chapter of history whose pages are deluged with blood, until finally the Indians were subdued by the power of the military.
+It continued for several years with more or less severity; its record is a chapter of history whose pages are deluged with blood until finally, the power of the military subdued the Indians.

-Along the line of the Santa Fe Trail, they were frequently in conjunction with the Apache, and their depredations and atrocities were numerous; they fearlessly attacked freight caravans, private expeditions, and overland stagecoaches, robbing and murdering indiscriminately.
+Along the line of the Santa Fe Trail, they were frequently in conjunction with the Apache.
+Their depredations and atrocities were numerous as they fearlessly attacked freight caravans, private expeditions, and overland stagecoaches, robbing and murdering indiscriminately.

 In January 1847, the mail and passenger stage left Independence, Missouri, for Santa Fe on one of its regular trips across the plains.
-It had its full complement of passengers, among whom were a Mr. White and family, consisting of his wife, one child, and a colored nurse.
+It had its full complement of passengers: Mr. White, his wife, a small child, and a colored nurse.

-Out dashed the Indians, gorgeous in their feathered war-bonnets, but looking like friends with their paint-bedaubed faces.
-Stopping the frightened mules, they pulled open the doors of the coach and, mercilessly dragging its helpless and surprised passengers to the ground, immediately began their butchery.
-They scalped and mutilated the dead bodies of their victims, not a single individual escaping, apparently, to tell of their fiendish acts.
+Out dashed the Indians, gorgeous in their feathered war bonnets but looking like friends with their paint-bedaubed faces.
+Stopping the frightened mules, they pulled open the coach’s doors and, mercilessly dragging its helpless and surprised passengers to the ground, immediately began their butchery.
+They scalped and mutilated the dead bodies of their victims, and not a single individual escaped to tell of their fiendish acts.

 If the Indians had been possessed of sufficient cunning to cover up the tracks of their horrible atrocities, as probably white robbers would have done, by dragging the coach from the road and destroying it by fire or other means, the story of the murders committed in the deep canyon might never have been known; but, they left the tell-tale remains of the dismantled vehicle just where they had attacked it, and the naked corpses of its passengers where they had been ruthlessly killed.

-At the next stage station the employees were anxiously waiting for the arrival of the coach, and wondering what could have caused the delay; for it was due there at noon on the day of the massacre.
-Hour after hour passed, and at last, they began to suspect that something serious had occurred; they sat up all through the night listening for the familiar rumbling of wheels, but still no stage.
-At daylight next morning, determined to wait no longer, as they felt satisfied that something out of the usual course had happened, a party hurriedly mounted their horses and rode down the broad trail leading to the canyon.
+At the next stage station, the employees were anxiously waiting for the arrival of the coach and wondering what could have caused the delay; it was due there at noon on the day of the massacre.
+Hour after hour passed, and at last, they began to suspect something serious had occurred; they sat up all through the night listening for the familiar rumbling of wheels but still no stage.
+At daylight the next morning, determined to wait no longer, as they felt satisfied that something out of the usual course had happened, a party hurriedly mounted their horses and rode down the broad trail to the canyon.

 Upon entering its gloomy mouth after a quick lope of an hour, they discovered the ghastly remains of twelve mutilated bodies.
-These were gathered up and buried in one grave, on the top of the bluff overlooking the narrow gorge.
+These were gathered and buried in one grave on the top of the bluff overlooking the narrow gorge.

-Not waiting for the arrival of the next stage, they dispatched a messenger to the last station east of where the passengers were murdered, and there, learned the exact number of passengers it had contained.
+Not waiting for the arrival of the next stage, they dispatched a messenger to the last station east of where the passengers were murdered and learned the exact number of passengers it had contained there.
 Now they knew that Mrs. White, her child, and the colored nurse had been carried off into a captivity worse than death; for no remains of a woman were found with the others lying in the canyon.

-The terrible news of the massacre was conveyed to Taos, New Mexico, where were stationed several companies of the Second United States Dragoons, commanded by Major William Greer; but as the weather had grown intensely cold and stormy since the date of the massacre, it took nearly a fortnight for the terrible story to reach there.
+The terrible news of the massacre was conveyed to Taos, New Mexico, where several companies of the Second United States Dragoons were stationed, commanded by Major William Greer.
+However, as the weather had grown intensely cold and stormy since the date of the massacre, it took nearly two weeks for the terrible story to reach there.
 The Major acted promptly when appealed to, to go after and punish the Indians concerned in the outrage, but several days more were lost in getting an expedition ready for the field.
-It was still stormy while the command was preparing for its work; but, at last, one bright morning, in a piercing cold wind, five troops of the dragoons, commanded by Major Greer in person, left their comfortable quarters to attempt the rescue of Mrs. White, her child, and nurse.
+It was still stormy while the command was preparing for its work, but, at last, one bright morning, in a piercing cold wind, five troops of the dragoons, commanded by Major Greer in person, left their comfortable quarters to attempt the rescue of Mrs. White, her child, and nurse.